 However, the Evie ring doesn’t show me any heart health score or stress score, and because it measures my HR every 30 minutes, I don’t get to see the spikes and dips that I had become so accustomed to seeing on my Oura ring.
 And, well, the lack of such data does bother me a bit.

-So, even though the heart rate tracking accuracies of both the Evie ring and Oura ring are quite similar, I still prefer the Oura ring because of the wide variety of heart-related data it presents me with that Evie doesn’t.
+So, even though the heart rate tracking accuracy of both the Evie ring and the Oura ring are quite similar, I still prefer the Oura ring because of the wide variety of heart-related data it presents me with that the Evie ring doesn’t.

 Sleep Tracking